"Names, Not Numbers"©: A Lasting Way to Teach the Lessons of the Holocaust.

 In addition to the student-created documentary, the documentary maker/film director and instructor films the students, teachers, and interviewees throughout the process in a mini-documentary entitled "Names, Not Numbers: A Movie in the Making."© At a culminating event which honors the interviewees and showcases the students’ work, this mini documentary including 3 minute samplers of each interview, is shown.
 This film has also been shown at Yom Hashoah and Tisha B’Av programs in various communities.

-To date, two hundred (200) students in grades 8 and 12 in five (5) cities have successfully interviewed and videotaped eighty five (85) survivors and WWII veterans.
-The curriculum and project have received accolades in the press and Tova Rosenberg was awarded the prestigious Baumel Award for Excellence in Jewish Studies from Yeshiva University Chancellor Rabbi Dr. Norman Lamm.
-Among the schools participating in this project for three years, are Yeshiva University High School for Boys and for Girls.
+Inaugurated at Yeshiva University High Schools, where Tova Rosenberg continues to serve on faculty as Director of Special Progams, the project now encompasses day schools, high schools and even colleges across the continent.
+To date, over a five hundred students in grades 8 and 12 in cities across North America have successfully interviewed and videotaped over 150 survivors and WWII veterans.
+The curriculum and project have received accolades in the press and Tova Rosenberg was awarded the prestigious Baumel Award for Excellence in Jewish Studies from Yeshiva University Chancellor Rabbi Dr.

 Names, Not Numbers is a one in a kind curriculum which bequeaths the memories, stories and lessons of the Holocaust to students and inspires future generations to combat anti-Semitism and all forms of hatred and intolerance.